 Like all medicines, opioids can cause side effects.

 - Difficulty emptying your bowels (constipation).
 Most people get this side effect of opioids, which can be very uncomfortable.
 Your doctor should give you medicines to make it easier to empty your bowels (laxatives).
 Drinking plenty of water, eating a high fibre diet and exercising, if possible, might also help to prevent constipation.
-If it doesn’t get better, speak to your doctor – but don’t stop taking the pain-relieving drugs.
+If it does not get better, speak to your doctor – but don’t stop taking the pain-relieving drugs.

 - Drowsiness.
 When you first start taking opioids you might feel drowsy or find it hard to concentrate.
 This usually improves after a few days, as your body gets used to the drug.
 Ask your doctor or nurse whether it is safe for you to drive when you are taking opioids.